SPACE EDITOR: a customizable and tactical tabletop card game

 Review video from UndeadVikingVideos

-If you are a game reviewer/blogger and interested in writing a review/article for Space Editor, please feel free to do so (and we welcome it!).
+Are you are a game reviewer/blogger?
+If you are interested in writing a review/article for Space Editor, please feel free to do so (and we welcome it!).
 You can either use the ptint-and-play version or if you prefer we can send you a beta copy.
 However, please be advised that the number of beta copies are very limited and they might be all gone at the time of your request.
 Also, a media kit including logos, arts, etc. is available and we can send you a link upon your request.
 For any inquiries please contact us at email@example.com.

 Please note that the pledge amounts displayed in USD ($) are calculated based on the conversion of $1 = ¥109, which is an exchange rate between USD and JPY as of September 5, and only meant for reference.
 The actual amount you will pay may vary due to the change in the exchange rate and/or a process fee which may or may not be collected by your financial institute.